Regenexx® Procedures for Elbow Injuries, Overuse Conditions, and Arthritis

 - Nerve entrapment (ulnar nerve)

 Elbow pain can prevent you from working, taking care of your family, or exercising to maintain good health.
 Pain and dysfunction of your elbow may be the result of injuries, overuse, or arthritis.
 Treatment for elbow problems was once limited to ice and rest, pain medications, physical therapy, and steroid injections; surgery was done in severe cases.
 Fortunately, advances in medical technology have improved treatments for elbow injuries, overuse, and arthritis.
-Bone marrow concentrate treatment is perhaps the most innovative new treatments for elbow problems.
+Stem cell therapy is perhaps the most innovative new treatments for elbow problems.

-Stem cells are a special type of cell that can “differentiate,” or turn into other types of body cells.
+Stem cells are a special type of cells that can “differentiate,” or turn into other types of body cells.
 There are thousands of stem cells already present in your body; when you hurt bone or tissue in your elbow, nearby stem cells rush to the scene to create replacement tissue.
-The problem is that there are not always enough stem cells in the area to do the job well.
+The problem is that there isn’t always enough stem cells in the area to do the job well.
 What’s worse is that we lose stem cells as we age.
-Bone marrow concentrate therapy for elbow problems involve taking out some of your bone marrow, concentrating them and injecting them into your elbow, where they go to work repairing damaged tissue.
+Stem cell therapy for elbow problems involve taking out some of your stem cells, concentrating them and injecting them into your elbow, where they go to work repairing damaged tissue.

 The elbow is a complex joint, consisting of three bones, muscles, tendons that connect the muscles to the bones, and ligaments that protect and hold the ends of the bones together.
 Elbow conditions affect these anatomical structures of the elbow to cause pain and dysfunction.